Updated on October 30, 2017

 Unemployed?
 Consider the Blessing

-What would happen if you lost your job today?
-If you quit work to raise a family, care for a parent, or support your husband’s career?
+Or what if you quit work to raise a family, care for a parent, or support your husband’s career?
 What if you remained jobless for months or even years?
 What if you never returned to work?

 Losing Your Professional Identity